pnnl/NATIG/README.md

 1. go to the control folder inside the integration folder that is located in the home rd2c folder (full path: _/rd2c/integration/control_)
 2. run sudo bash run.sh _Full path of work directory (example for docker: /rd2c/)_ _[3G/4G/5G]_

-Note: example command for docker to run 4G example: ` sudo bash run.sh /rd2c/ 4G `
+Note: example command for docker to run 4G example: ` sudo bash run.sh /rd2c/ 4G "" ` .
+Change the 3rd parameter to RC when running of docker in a unix cluster that uses slurm.

 When refering to the 3G example, we are talking about topologies that just use a combination of point to point connections, CSMA connections and wifi connections.
 There is no 4G or 5G in these examples.

+## Out of the box examples

+4G example using a start topology.
+10 substation, 10 middle nodes, 10 user equipments (UE) connected to 10 4G relay antennas (GnB nodes), and one control center.
+This example runs the IEEE 9500 model
+DDoS enabled and running between 10 and 20 simulated seconds (simulated seconds refers to the time that ns3 tracks and not the wall time)
+DDoS default parameters in grid.json inside /rd2c/integration/control/config/:
+NumberOfBots": 4,
+Active: 1,
+Start: 10,
+End: 20,
+PacketSize: 1048576,
+Rate: "60480kb/s",
+legitNodeUsedByBots: UE,
+endPoint: MIM (Refers to the end point of the attack.
+Usefull if you want to attack multiple links)

+MIM --> Middle node between the UE and the substation

+To run this example in docker: ` sudo bash run.sh /rd2c/ 4G "" `
+To run this example in a unix cluster using slurm: ` sudo bash run.sh /rd2c/ 4G RC `

 ## 5G configuration